whatsmate/whatsmate.github.io/_posts/2022-06-16-send-telegram-message-php.md

    * Specify your client ID and secret on lines 3 and 4.
    * Specify your target recipient on line 7.
 Remember to include the country code.
    * Specify your message on line 8.
-3. Visit the PHP page your just created to send your message.
+3. Visit the PHP page you just created to send your message.

 You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/telegram-gateway-api.html) now.